pixelmixer/readability-scanner/news-scanner/CELERY_QUEUE_SYSTEM.md

 - Same API response formats
 - Same Docker service architecture

-### Legacy Node.js Service
-The old Node.js service (`proxy-scanner`) still runs for backward compatibility but should be phased out as clients migrate to the new Python service endpoints.

 ## Performance Benefits

 1. **Reduced System Load**: No more simultaneous processing of all sources